-Distribution of the perpetrators of propaganda-related fact-check (N=57)
+Figure 8Distribution of the targets of propaganda-related fact-checks (N=58)

-Figures 7 and 8 indicate the perpetrators and the targets of the propaganda-related claims from Figure 6.
-Note that the total number of perpetrators and targets exceeded the total number of propaganda-related fact checks (N=55) because there had been multiple sources and targets reflected in some of the fact-checks.
+Figures 7 and 8 indicate the perpetrators and the targets of the propagandarelated claims from Figure 6.
+Take note that the total number of perpetrators and targets exceed the total number of propaganda-related fact checks (N=55) because there had been multiple sources and targets reflected in some of the fact-checks.

-The findings indicated in these figures supported an analysis conducted by Vera Files (Retona, 2021) and Chua and Soriano (2021) that Robredo in particular and the opposition in general were the "favorite" target of disinformation campaigns.
+The findings indicated in these figures support an analysis conducted by Vera Files (Retona, 2021) and Chua and Soriano (2021) that Robredo in particular and the opposition in general were the "favorite" target of disinformation campaigns.
 Indeed, Robredo and her Angat Buhay Program were heavily bombarded by such propaganda.
 It can also be seen that other members of the opposition, such as Hontiveros and Pangilinan, were also targeted.
 However, a substantial number of fact-checks were classified as "NA", because the claims made in such fact-checks did not necessarily malign any political figure.
 Instead, such claims involved projecting a good image of either Marcos Jr. or the Dutertes.